-E-commerce or the process of buying products via the Internet has become the new trend overnight, just as remote working has done it.
-The growth of this industry until recently has had some steady steps, slowly progressing over the years, in step with technology.
+E-commerce or the process of buying products via Internet has become the new trend overnight, same as remote working.
+Until recently, the growth of this industry has had some steady steps, slowly progressing over the years, in step with technology.
 But, this steady progress has changed completely in less than one month, shifting from a slow and steady upward direction to fast.

 Why and how?

 The answer is simple – COVID-19.
 We were all witnesses of the panic buying which happened prior to having the preventive measures employed in practice.
-This speaks more about human nature and the need to be always certain that everything is going to be fine and the need to be in control.
-Next to this is the crowd mentality – when we see a lot of people buying some things, we are going after the same.
+This speaks more about human nature and the need to be always certain that everything is going to be fine and to be in control.
+Next to this is the crowd mentality – when we see a lot of people buying something, we are going after the same.
 These two things, the panic buying, and the crowd mentality buying are shaping the future of e-commerce.
-If you wonder how it is simple – well goods’ scarcity, and the need to be in control, as mentioned above, force people to turn towards online buying.
+If you wonder how it is simple – goods’ scarcity, and the need to be in control, force people to turn towards online buying.

 Though the preventive measures and the curfew closed shops, schools, big markets, companies, almost everything, and the only institutions remained open are the pharmacies, hospitals, and some local shops with limited working time, not everything is as dark as it seems.
-This new situation casts a new light over e-commerce.
-And this is the perfect time to switch to online selling of your goods if you still haven’t because that will be the future as well.
-But, let’s discuss more the future of E-commerce.
+This new situation cast a new light over e-commerce.
+And this is the perfect time to switch to online selling of your goods if you still haven’t because that is the present and future that we are living it.

 Nothing will get back to how it was, especially when we have learned better ways of doing things.
 This means we will not get back to the old way of buying, instead, we will just improve the buying and delivery processes.
 All this is supported by the recent research done regarding the shopping habits, the goods that are sold the best, as well as to the predictions of how the trend will continue.